 Engine Air Filter Pressure Drop

-One way to avoid filtration problems is to measure the pressure drop across the air filter at all times during engine operation.
+One way to verify filtration efficiency is to measure the pressure drop across the air filter at all times during test track engine operation.
 The diagram shows how this can be done using a Validyne model P55 pressure transducer.
-The best design of an engine air filter is one that allows a lot of air to pass with a minimum loss of pressure, and a lot of effort goes into filter design that can provide a large surface area in a small space – even an ordinary air filter contains dozens of folds to achieve this.
-But the danger of a filter clogging is too great and the best method of determining how well a filter is operating is to directly measure the pressure drop across it.
+The best design of an air filter is one that allows a lot of air to pass with a minimum loss of pressure, and a lot of effort goes into filter design that can provide a large surface area in a small space – even an ordinary air filter contains dozens of folds to achieve this.
+A clogged filter will lower engine performance and the best method of determining how well a filter is operating is to directly measure the pressure drop across it.
 External Link on influence of air filter on car fuel consumption.

-Validyne has supplied a variant of the P55 pressure transmitter that has been designed for use in military vehicles to measure air filter pressure drop.
+Validyne has also supplied a variant of the P55 pressure transmitter that has been designed for use in military vehicles to measure air filter pressure drop.
 This is important in desert environments where dust and grit are often present.
-The P55 electronics in this version has been secured with epoxy and a special housing, connector and custom mounting plate provide a sturdy attachment to the air filter enclosure.
-The 4-20 mA signal is used by the engine control system to alert the driver when the air filter starts to clog.
+The P55 electronics in this version has been secured with epoxy inside a special housing.
+The electrical connector and custom mounting plate provide a sturdy attachment to the air filter enclosure.
+A 4-20 mA signal is used by the engine control system to alert the driver when the air filter starts to clog.
 This allows for preventative maintenance and a way to avoid stalling the engine in challenging conditions.

 Comments are closed